jbaldwin/libcoro/.githooks/readme-template.md

     ctest -VV

     # Or invoke directly, can pass the name of tests to execute, the framework used is catch2.
-    # Tests are tagged with their group, below is howt o run all of the coro::net::tcp_server tests:
+    # Tests are tagged with their group, below is howt o run all of the coro::net::tcp::server tests:
     ./Debug/test/libcoro_test "[tcp_server]"

 ### Support